EARLY DETECTION

 We are working on developing new treatment approaches in the early stages that aim to prevent the disease or at least delay its onset.
 Find out more about our prevention studies:

-POInT: With the Primary Oral Insulin Trial (POInT) prevention study, our aim is to use “immune training” to prevent type 1 diabetes in children who have an increased risk of developing the disease.
+With the Primary Oral Insulin Trial (POInT) prevention study, our aim is to use “immune training” to prevent type 1 diabetes in children who have an increased risk of developing the disease.
 Children between four and seven months old were recruited into the study.
 The idea is to get the immune system used to the insulin molecule through daily consumption of a small amount of insulin powder with food, up to the age of three, and thus prevent the immune system from attacking the body’s own structures.
+The POInT Study investigates whether the administration of insulin powder in the first two years of life has a protective effect on the immune system.
+The POInT study will be successfully completed by mid-2024.

 More information on participating